cjolowicz/docker-buildbot-worker/README.md

 need to specify the `--init` option when invoking `docker run`.
 This will install `tini` as the entrypoint for the container.

+## Tags

+The full tag is `VERSION-PLATFORM-RELEASE-ARCH`.

+`VERSION` consists of the upstream version and a single-component 1-based downstream version, e.g. _1.8.0-1_.

+Abbreviated tags are provided with `VERSION` replaced by each of its prefixes, e.g.:

+- 1.8.0
+- 1.8
+- 1

+These tags include the following:

+- `VERSION-PLATFORM-RELEASE-ARCH`
+- `VERSION-PLATFORM-RELEASE`, for the default architecture (x86_64)
+- `VERSION-PLATFORM`, for the default architecture (x86_64) and the latest supported release of that platform
+- `VERSION`, for the default architecture (x86_64) and the latest supported release of alpine
+- `latest`, as in the previous case

 ## Building

 Generating the Dockerfiles requires